BioMorphic-Intelligence-Lab/Whiskered-drone/README.md

 # Whisker-Based Tactile Flight for Tiny Drones

-This repository contains the simulation and real flight code for the paper **“Whisker-Based Tactile Flight for Tiny Drones”**.
+This repository contains the simulation and real flight code for the paper **“Whisker-Based Tactile Flight for Tiny Drones”**, https://arxiv.org/abs/2510.03119.

 **Note:** The full source code will be released upon acceptance of the article.